 Yishun Pond Park, located along Yishun Central, in front of Khoo Teck Puat Hospital

-If you’re looking to escape the constantly crowded bustling centre of Yishun, your ticket to peace and quiet is found in this nature spot.
-Just a couple of minutes away from Khatib MRT, the tranquil spot is popular with nearby residents for after-dinner walks or jogging sessions.
+Looking to escape the constantly crowded bustling centre of Yishun?
+Lower Seletar Reservoir Park is your ticket to peace and quiet is found in this nature spot.
+Just a couple of minutes away from Khatib MRT, the tranquil spot is popular for after-dinner walks or jogs.
 It also features a water play area, a Heritage Bridge, a fishing jetty and water activities like kayaking and dragon boating.

 Lower Seletar Reservoir Park, located by Yishun Avenue 1 and Lentor Avenue

 Pack a picnic and drive up to Yishun Dam, located near Lower Seletar Reservoir, for a weekend picnic or barbeque.
-It’s secluded and only accessible by car, but it can get crowded with family gatherings and cyclists stopping for a breather, so plan your outing accordingly.
+It’s secluded and only accessible by car, but that doesn’t stop us!
+It can get crowded with family gatherings and cyclists stopping for a breather.
+So plan your outing accordingly.

 Yishun Dam, located at the end of Yishun Avenue 1

 Described as the ‘Land of Giants’, Sungei Khatib Bongsu boasts a hidden natural river.
-Singapore’s biggest mangrove riverine habitat is home to large trees and wildlife, including various species of birds and mangrove inhabitants like crab-eating frogs and dog-faced water snakes.
-To visit, try a kayaking tour via KayakAsia.
+Singapore’s biggest mangrove riverine habitat is home to large trees and wildlife.
+This includes various species of birds and mangrove inhabitants like crab-eating frogs and dog-faced water snakes.

 Sungei Khatib Bongsu, starts at Yishun Avenue 6 around the corner from Yishun Park